-The Bitterne Road West temporary bus, cycle and taxi lanes scheme forms part of Southampton’s Green Transport Recovery Plan to promote sustainable travel as a way of people getting around as restrictions are eased from the lockdown.
+The Bitterne Road West temporary bus, cycle and taxi lanes form part of Southampton’s Green Transport Recovery Plan to promote sustainable travel throughout the pandemic and in the longer term as traffic rates increase.

 - Bitterne Road West is identified as a major bus corridor with 32 buses per hour (2-way).
-As bus operators are currently required to reduce the number of passengers they can take and there is a greater chance that buses will be full, and passengers will have to wait longer to catch a bus.
+As bus operators are currently required to reduce the passenger numbers on individual buses to accommodate social distancing guidelines, there is a greater chance that buses will be full and that passengers will have to wait longer to catch a bus.
 The new bus lanes will ensure that public transport providers can operate efficiently and passengers can experience a reliable service while these challenges remain.

 Taxis also have an important role to play for people who do not have a car or are not served by local bus services and therefore rely on alternative means of public transport to access essential services and employment.
-For information on how to protect yourself and others on public transport please visit: https://myjourneyhampshire.com/travelsafely
+For information on how to protect yourself and others on public transport please visit the My Journey website.

 - The corridor is a key route linking Southampton City Centre, Bitterne District Centre, employment in Northam and Centurion Industrial Estates, and residential areas in eastern Southampton, Hedge End and Bursledon.